 - Working with colleagues to build programming that is valuable to them and the community members.

-Defining who you’re targeting with an ‘ideal community member persona’ helps you to build a niche community which lasers in on exactly what your audience wants which in turn, helps you to stand out online and create a buzzing community that people want to be a part of.
+Defining who you’re targeting with an ‘ideal online community persona’ helps you to build a niche community which lasers in on exactly what your audience wants which in turn, helps you to stand out online and create a buzzing community that people want to be a part of.

 - Short survey — Asking people their age, location, what their specific challenges in your niche are, what they love about some of the online communities they are a part of, what could be improved and what they would love more of.
 You can easily create a survey using Google forms or Survey monkey.